winkleramy/WeddingCeremony/README.md

 So let me do the dishes in our kitchen sink, put you to bed if you've had too much to drink.
-I could be the man, who grows old with you.
+I could be the one, who grows old with you.
-I want to be the man, who grows old with you.
+I want to be grow old with you.
 ```

 ## Declaration of Intent